yugank-123/Password-strength-analyzer/README.md

 # Password Strength Analyzer

 ## Overview
-Password Strength Analyzer is a simple, interactive web app that evaluates your passwords in real-time, gives a strength score, and provides actionable suggestions to make your passwords more secure.
+Password Strength Analyzer is a desktop GUI app built with Python and Tkinter that evaluates the strength of your passwords in real-time and provides actionable suggestions to make them stronger.

 ## Features
-- Real-time password evaluation
+- Real-time password strength evaluation
-- Shows strength score and entropy
+- Shows strength score and estimated entropy
-- Suggests improvements for stronger passwords
+- Suggests improvements (length, uppercase, lowercase, numbers, special characters)
-- Educates users about secure password practices
+- Educates users about safe password practices

 ## Tech Stack
-- **Frontend & App:** Streamlit
+- Python
-- **Backend Logic:** Python (regex, string analysis)
+- Tkinter (GUI)
-- **Optional:** Integration with breach databases like Have I Been Pwned
+- Regex & Math for password analysis

 ## Installation
 1. Clone the repository: